 Chief Pilot (Non-Jet Fleet) assigns and supervises the duties of flight and ground personnel.
 Manages the overall operation of the aviation department.
 Being a Chief Pilot (Non-Jet Fleet) coordinates aircraft maintenance with flight scheduling.
 Must stay current with federal and local flight regulations.
-Additionally, Chief Pilot (Non-Jet Fleet) possesses current airline transport certificate with necessary type ratings.
+Additionally, Chief Pilot (Non-Jet Fleet) typically requires a bachelor's degree.
+Possesses current airline transport certificate with necessary type ratings.
 Requires a minimum of 5,000 hours of flight experience and 1,500 hours of pilot-in-command experience.
-Typically requires a bachelor's degree.
+Typically reports to a director or head of a unit or department.
 Chief Pilot (Non-Jet Fleet)'s years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.